 For MS Outlook 2007 and Earlier Versions

-Like PST files, there is no direct way to transfer Outlook OST data to a new computer.
-You need to first convert the OST to PST by using the Outlook Import and Export wizard or a third-party OST converter utility such as Stellar Converter for OST.
-The software can also convert orphaned or inaccessible OST files to PST, which is not possible with the Import and Export wizard.
-This professional converter can also export encrypted OST files to PST in an error-free manner.
-Once the OST file is converted to PST, you can easily transfer the resultant PST to a new computer and import it into any Outlook account.
+Like PST files, there is no direct way to transfer Outlook OST or Exchange mailbox data to a new computer.
+You need to first convert the OST to PST by using the Outlook Import and Export wizard or a third-party OST converter tool, such as Stellar Converter for OST.
+The software can also convert orphaned or inaccessible Offline Outlook data file (.ost) files to PST.
+This professional converter can export encrypted Offline OST files to PST in an error-free manner.
+Once the OST file is converted to PST, you can easily transfer Outlook data to a new computer by importing the PST file into any Outlook account or profile.

 Stellar Converter for OST Rating by MVP: